Risks of New LLMs:

 -

-- Explanation: Building a new model necessitates significant investments in terms of both money and time.
+High upfront costs and extended development time. - Explanation: Building a new model necessitates significant investments in terms of both money and time.

 - Example: A small e-health startup might exhaust its seed funding just developing an LLM for symptom analysis.